Bano Qudsia was a Pakistani novel and play writer. She also refers to the name of Bano Aapa. She got famous for his superhit novel Raja Gidh.

 - Foot Paath Ki Ghaas

 - Aadhee Baat

 - Dast Basta

 - Hijraton Kay Darmiyan

-Bano Qudsia died on 4 February 2017 at Ittefaq Hospital Lahore at the age of 88.
+Bano Qudsia died on 4 February 2017 at Ittefaq Hospital Lahore at 88.
 She left a great legacy in the shape of her writings.

-Many politicians and writers condole on her death.
-Asghar Nadeem Syed declared “literary stalwart after Quratulain Haider.”
+Many politicians and writers condoled her death.
+Asghar Nadeem Syed was declared a “literary stalwart after Quratulain Haider.”
 At last, you may also like to read Shaukat Siddiqui: Urdu Novel writer.